☘️THE IRISH CULINERY EXPERIENCE -9 DAY -SELF DRIVE TOUR

 Take the opportunity to visit some of the City's many attractions such as the Christchurch Cathedral.

 You can also visit the Guinness Storehouse.
 Opened in 1904, the Storehouse was an operational plant for fermenting and storing Guinness.
 Today it houses a very fine exhibition dedicated to the Guinness story.
+After visiting the exhibition, you are invited to The Gravity Bar to enjoy your pint of Guinness.

 Visit Butler’s Chocolate Experience which is located at the Butler’s Chocolate factory in north Dublin, close to the junction of the M1 and M50 motorways.